top of page

 • Unlike the game's save files, real life doesn't have a rewind button.
 Each decision, each action, leaves a mark, a ripple in the fabric of our existence, that could change reality as with the example of the butterfly effect.
 But while absolute purity may be a distant mirage, the journey towards it, the constant striving to be better, is what truly defines us.

 • Morality is not a static code, marked in stone.
 What one era deems sinful, the next might embrace.
 Dungeons and Dragons, once a trigger for moral panic, is a common game for clique groups.
 Coffee, once the devil's brew, now fuels the energies of millions for work.
-This inherent subjectivity necessitates a personal compass, a guiding light within that helps us navigate the gray areas, the blurred lines between right and wrong, from becoming an anti-hero to becoming an anti-villain.
+This inherent subjectivity necessitates a personal compass, a guiding light within that helps us navigate the grey areas, the blurred lines between right and wrong, from becoming an anti-hero to becoming an anti-villain.

 • But amidst the gray, there are lines we must not cross.
 Bullying, a malicious infliction for another's pain, can push someone to the despair of suicide.
 Harassment, as well, can get you PTSD.
 Violence can escalate in the blink of an eye, leaving behind a trail of regret and devastation.
 These are not mere transgressions; they are acts that tear at the fabric of human connection, capable of making us lose faith in humanity, thus reducing our overall potential as individuals and collectives.